-In 2010 the California Lighting Technology Center at UC Davis had so many successful projects under way that it has moved into a new facility with twice the space.
+In 2010 the California Lighting Technology Center at UC Davis had so many successful projects under way.
+Yet one that has moved into a new facility.
+I mean with twice the space.

 “Energy-efficient lighting has never been more important or more achievable,” said center director Michael Siminovitch, a professor in the UC Davis Design Program.
 “We have innovative products for every lighting need that can cut electricity use by up to 50 percent, which saves consumers money while helping the environment.”